Working Papers

 Read MoreTourism Water Use During the COVID-19 Shutdown A natural experiment in Hawai‘i

-Many of the most popular tourist destinations are on small islands whose resources are in limited supply, and the effects of climate change and increasing tourism tend to worsen the outlook.
+Many of the most popular tourist destinations are on small islands whose resources are in limited supply, and the effects of natural hazard resilience and increasing tourism tend to worsen the outlook.
 In this study, we identify the relationship between tourism and water use on the Hawaiian island of O‘ahu.
-Hawai‘i closed almost entirely to tourism […]
+Hawai‘i closed almost entirely to […]

 Read More